searchspring/snap/docs/INTEGRATION.md

 ### Background Filters
-Background filters allow a page to be refined without displaying the active filter to the end user.
-This is primairly used for category pages, although can also be used for custom functionallity such as restricting visibility of products to user groups.
+Background filters allow a page to be refined without displaying the active filter to the end-user.
+This is primarily used for category pages, although can also be used for custom functionality such as restricting visibility of products to user groups.
 The filter value is retrieved from a context variable and applied as a background filter within the Snap config object.

 In this example, we'll retrieve the `collection` object from the context and apply it as a category background filter for our search controller.